I love learning about habits and the brain…

 I shudder to think how much money I’ve thrown at promises like that.
 And you know what?

-As much as I wanted to, I never woke up one day and decided to quit drinking and smoking, and then had that actually happen.
+As much as I wanted to, I never woke up one day, decided to quit drinking and smoking, and then had that actually happen.

 Instead, mine was a significantly less glamorous, six year carousel of trying and failing.

-Same for every fitness, diet clean up, mega-routine-overhaul, and pretty much anything that falls under the category of “doing too much at once.”
+Same for every fitness, diet clean-up, mega-routine-overhaul, and pretty much anything that falls under the category of “doing too much at once.”
 Small habits and improvements?
 Psshhhhh.
 I always tried to go from 0-60 right away.